FedericoGarciaGarcia/Printi/README.md

 ### Windows

-Download the *EasyKeyToPrint* folder in *releases/windows* and put in desired location.
-You can start the application by running *EasyKeyToPrinte.exe*.
+Download the *Printi* folder in *releases/windows* and put in desired location.
+You can start the application by running *printi.exe*.

 ### Linux and MAC

-Download the *EasyKeyToPrint* folder in *releases/java* and put in desired location.
-You can start the application by running *EasyKeyToPrinte.jar*.
+Download the *Printi* folder in *releases/java* and put in desired location.
+You can start the application by running *printi.jar*.

 ## How to use